kangmartin/kangmartin/README.md

 # Hi there ! 🌍

-I'm currently a student at the EFREI Paris computer engineering school.
+I'm currently a master's degree student in Software Engineering at the EFREI Paris computer engineering school.

 #### 📫 **How to Reach Me**:
 - Email: [martin.kang@efrei.net](mailto:martin.kang@efrei.net)
 - LinkedIn: [Martin KANG](https://www.linkedin.com/in/martin-kang/)

 #### 💬 **Languages**:
-- Advanced in English, bilingual in Chinese and native in French.
+- Advanced in English and native in French.

 ## Technologies & Tools :